nyakowint/xsoverlay-keyboard-osc/README.md

 # XSOverlay Keyboard Chatbox

 If you use [XSOverlay](https://store.steampowered.com/app/1173510/XSOverlay/) and want OSC chatbox functionality, or you're migrating from [OVR Toolkit](https://store.steampowered.com/app/1068820/OVR_Toolkit/)'s, this plugin is for you!

 The plugin uses [BepInEx](https://docs.bepinex.dev/index.html) to add our own chatbox above the keyboard!

-> [!CAUTION]
+> [!IMPORTANT]
 > Last tested build: Build 680. \
 > Being a mod/plugin, random things might break due to changes by the XSO developer Xiexe! \
 > *(do not report bugs to them without removing your plugins first!)* \